PCB Refers Umar Akmal Matter To Disciplinary Panel Chairman - UrduPoint

 6.6 of the PCB Anti-Corruption Code.

-Until the Chairman of the Disciplinary Panel has announced his decision, the PCB will not comment on the matter.
+Until the Chairman of the Disciplinary Panel has announced his decision, the PCB will not comment on the matter, he added.